 - where there are two or more joint applicants, exempt an applicant from the residence requirement.

-An application form to vary the residence requirements is available from our website.
-The Commissioner will make a determination of the application and advise you whether you are required to repay the FHOG.
+Use form F-FHOG2 ‘Reduction or Extension Application: Residence Requirements’ or F-FHOG3 ‘Joint Application Exemption: Residence Requirements’ to request the Commissioner make a determination and advise you whether you are required to repay the FHOG.

 Prosecution and penaltiesShow more